 The Compensation Committee determines the number of RSUs and PSUs to award to our named executive officers based on a percentage of each named executive officer's annual base salary.
 The Compensation Committee determined the number of RSUs and PSUs to award to our named executive officers by using each such officer's Long-Term Incentive Percentage, which we refer to as the L-T Percentage.
-For fiscal year 2023, the L-T Percentage in effect for each of our named executive officers was as follows: Mr. Thoren - 100%; Mr. Thome - 50%; and Mr. Malone - 50%.
+For fiscal year 2024, the L-T Percentage in effect for each of our named executive officers was as follows: Mr. Thoren - 100%; and Messrs.
+Thome, Smith and Malone - 50%.

 The number of RSUs awarded was determined by multiplying 50% of each named executive officer's base salary in effect on the date of grant by such officer's L-T Percentage, and then dividing the product by the closing price of the Company's common stock on the NYSE on the date of grant.
 The number of PSUs was determined by multiplying 50% of each named executive officer's base salary in effect on the date of grant by such officer's L-T Percentage, and then dividing the product by the closing price of the Company's common stock on the NYSE on the date of grant.
-The closing price of our common stock was \$8.19 on May 23, 2022, the date of grant.
+The closing price of our common stock was \$10.95 on May 17, 2023, the date of grant.

-The Compensation Committee seeks to establish performance goals that are challenging but attainable based on our business and financial plan for the year.
+The Compensation Committee seeks to establish performance goals that are challenging but attainable based on our three-year business and financial plan for the year.
 When establishing performance goals, the Compensation Committee reviews and discusses our business and financial plans for that year and the opportunity to generate stockholder value.
-The Compensation Committee establishes a range of performance goals for the year as well as individual payment thresholds, targets and maximums for each goal.
+The Compensation Committee establishes a range of performance goals for the performance period as well as payment thresholds, targets and maximums for each goal.

-Additional information regarding the awards granted to each named executive officer in fiscal year 2023 is set forth in the Fiscal Year 2023 Summary Compensation Table, the Fiscal Year 2023 Grants of Plan-Based Awards table, and in the narrative in this CD&A.
+Additional information regarding the awards granted to each named executive officer in fiscal year 2024 is set forth in the Fiscal Year 2024 Summary Compensation Table and the Fiscal Year 2024 Grants of Plan-Based Awards table.